 Passing the business on to your children is the dream of many owners.
-But the fear that comes with it is rarely talked about: that the transfer will damage the family relationship.
+But behind that dream, one fear is rarely said out loud: will the family business transfer bring the family closer, or damage the relationship?

 Why a family transfer is different from a sale